vogt4nick/recipes.vogt4nick.com/src/recipes/pasta/spaetzle.md

     One way you can tell [the] texture was perfect: the batter won't drip through until you push it with the spatula. ...if it drips before you push, add some flour so you don't have mush.

 === "Ingredients"
-    * 333 g All Purpose Flour
+    * 333 g All-Purpose Flour
     * 4 Eggs
     * 133 ml Milk
     * 15 ml Unsalted Butter